Calliope, Queensland: Amenities

 Until 2008, Calliope was the council headquarters of the Calliope Shire which included Boyne Island, Tannum Sands, Ambrose, Mount Larcom and most of the industrial plants plus Awoonga dam.
 Calliope has now become one of the towns under the umbrella of the Gladstone Regional Council after the merger of the Calliope Shire Council and the former Gladstone City Council.
 GRC still maintain significant offices in Calliope.

 The Calliope Library is on Don Cameron Drive; it is operated by the Gladstone Regional Council.
 There is a Gladstone Regional Council administration centre at 5 Don Cameron Drive.

 Media: Calliope is serviced by Christian FM radio 87.6FM.

 The Calliope branch of the Queensland Country Women's Association meets at the CWA Hall at 2 Bloomfield Street.

 Education

-Calliope State School is a government primary (Prep-6) school for boys and girls at Stirrat Street (24.0048°S 151.2029°E).
+Calliope State School is a government primary (Prep-6) school for boys and girls at 14 Stirrat Street (24.0048°S 151.2029°E).
 In 2017, the school had an enrolment of 613 students with 48 teachers (41 full-time equivalent) and 24 non-teaching staff (16 full-time equivalent).
 It includes a special education program.

-After many years of lobbying from local residents fighting for a high school to be established in the town, Calliope State High School opened to students for the first time on 28 January 2020.
-A total of 165 students in Years 7 and 8 were the first students to attend the school.
+Calliope State High School is a government secondary (7-12) school for boys and girls at 55 Don Cameron Drive.
+In 2024, the school had an enrolment of 464 students with 39 teachers (36 full-time equivalent) and 27 non-teaching staff (23 full-time equivalent).
 Facilities at the school include ten general learning spaces, 12 specialty learning spaces, a technology centre, a science centre, hospitality centre, a multi-purpose hall and an oval.
-An administration building, resource centre and a canteen were also among the new school's facilities upon its opening.
+It also has an administration building, resource centre and a canteen.